JnyJny/meowmeow/README.md

 considerably more sophisticated than this example, but the basic structure is the same.
 Some targets create real files, some targets are 'phony' since they don't create a specific file but act as a sort of alias.
 I smell another article here about writing Makefiles.
+Before I forget, the GNU Make command has excellent [documentation][6].

 ### Form Follows Function

-So the idea here is to write a program that reads a file, transforms it and then writes it to another file.
+The idea here is to write a program that reads a file, transforms it and then writes it to another file.
+The following fabricated command-line interaction is how imagine using the program:

 ```bash
 	$ meow -i clear_text -o meow_text